Underdog promo code CBSSPORTS2: New play $5, get $100 offer for NFL, CBB, more

 Underdog Fantasy offers a $100 promotion for new users with the Underdog bonus code CBSSPORTS2

 Sunday features 11 NFL games, making it the perfect time to use the latest Underdog promo code CBSSPORTS2.
 Among Sunday's featured games include an AFC heavyweight matchup between the Buffalo Bills (7-4), who are second in the AFC East, and the Pittsburgh Steelers (6-5), who lead the AFC North, and can be played on the best DFS apps.
-Other top games include Texans vs. Colts, Vikings vs. Seahawks, and Broncos vs. Commanders on SNF.
+Aaron Rodgers will return for Pittsburgh after missing last week with a wrist injury.
+Other top games include Texans vs. Colts, Vikings vs. Seahawks, and Broncos vs. Commanders on Sunday Night Football.
 The Underdog promo code varies by location, but includes a potential Play $5, get $100 in bonus entries.
 Regardless of your location, using the Underdog bonus code CBSSPORTS2 will ensure you get the best Underdog promo code available in your state.
 Click here to get the latest Underdog promo code for new users:

 How to claim the Underdog promo code on Sunday, November 30